Embedded Workflow#

 Your

-acadosS-Function(s) are based on C code source files.
+acadosS-Function(s) is based on C code source files.
 These files are listed asSOURCESin the MATLAB scriptmake_sfun.m(andmake_sfun_sim.mif the simulation S-Function is used too).
-Open the dSPACE Makefile'dSPACE_Model_Name'_usr.mkand list all source files needed for the S-Functions, except for the ones which have the same name as the S-Functions.Example:
+Open the dSPACE Makefile<dSPACE_Model_Name>_usr.mkand list all source files needed for the S-Functions, except for the ones which have the same name as the S-Functions.Example:

 If the sources listed in